 After becoming the youngest player in Premier League history with Fulham last season, Elliott has had to contend with considerable hype since joining Liverpool in the summer.

-So far the attacker has lived up to the billing by showing regular glimpses of his undoubted talent across seven first-team appearances.
+So far the attacker has lived up to the billing by showing regular glimpses of his undoubted talent across eight first-team appearances.

 While he is yet to open his account for the senior side, Elliott has three goals and nine assists across the Premier League 2 and UEFA Youth League.

 Injuries prevented Brewster from making his long-awaited senior debut prior to 2019-20, but the striker finally made his bow in the League Cup clash with MK Dons.

 Two more first-team appearances followed, but with Roberto Firmino, Sadio Mane, Mo Salah, Divock Origi and Takumi Minamino ahead of Brewster in the pecking order, the 20-year-old joined Swansea City on loan in January.